Birthday Honours reward Bangor academics

 “As we celebrate Universities Week, there is no doubt as to the powerful effect that universities, their teaching, research and activities can have on people’s lives.
 We are delighted that Professor Hutchings of Bangor University, our former Vice-Chancellor Professor Merfyn Jones and Professor Robert Edwards, former student and one of the first Honorary Fellows of Bangor University have all received such deserving recognition,” said Vice- Chancellor, Professor John G. Hughes.

-The ‘father of IVF’ Professor Robert Edwards is to be made a Knight Bachelor for services to Human Reproductive Biology.
+The ‘father of IVF’ Professor Robert Edwards is to be Knighted for services to Human Reproductive Biology.
 Robert Edwards graduated with a degree in Zoology from Bangor University in 1951.
 He studied under leading Bangor University Professor Rogers Brambell, who inspired him with an enthusiasm for mammals.
-He went on to pioneer in vitro fertilisation, with Patrick Steptoe, a development which has brought children to childless couples around the globe.
+He went on to pioneer in vitro fertilisation, with Patrick Steptoe, a development which has led to over four million children being born by IVF (in vitro fertilisation).

 Dr Dewi Wyn Roberts, who serves on the University’s Council, is also to be congratulated.
 He is to receive the MBE for his services to the community in North Wales in his role as Chairman of Community Justice Interventions Wales.